giuseppebattista/bacpypessample/trunk/docs/source/modules/comm.rst

         The source of a PDU.
 The datatype and composition of the address is dependent on the client/server relationship and protocol context.
-The source may be `None`, in which case it has no source or the source is implicit.
+The source may be :keyword:`None`, in which case it has no source or the source is implicit.

     .. attribute:: pduDestination